NorwegianVeterinaryInstitute/BioinfTraining/working_with_hpc.md

 ### scp

-We will now transfer this file to abel.
+We will now transfer this file to SAGA.

 --------

 **Task**
 1. on the virtual machine, type in
 ```
-$ scp mb.fsa your_user_name@abel.uio.no:
+$ scp mb.fsa your_user_name@SAGA.uio.no:
 ```
-2. open a different terminal window and log in to abel
+2. open a different terminal window and log in to SAGA
 3. find out where the file is now (hint: `ls`)

 --------

-You need to have the colon on the end, otherwise you just end up copying the file to a file named `your_user_name@abel.uio.no`.
+You need to have the colon on the end, otherwise you just end up copying the file to a file named `your_user_name@SAGA.uio.no`.

-Note: if you have the same username on your virtual machine as on abel, you don't need to type in your user name or the at sign.
+Note: if you have the same username on your virtual machine as on SAGA, you don't need to type in your user name or the at sign.

-You have now transferred a file from your computer to abel.
+You have now transferred a file from your computer to SAGA.
 That file ended up in your home area.
 What do you have to do to get it into your home area on the project area?
 If you want to put it in a different location than the default place you end up when you log in, you need to specify the path to that location after the colon.
 That is:

 ```
-$ scp filename your_user_name@abel.uio.no:/path/to/different/place
+$ scp filename your_user_name@SAGA.uio.no:/path/to/different/place
 ```

 --------